rachelleragasa/rachelle-ragasa-blog/content/posts/searching-for-my-next-role.md

 At a time where our tomorrow is controlled by ever-changing lockdowns and uncertainty, you're probably wondering why I'm even searching for a new role when my previous was absolutely perfect.
 Well my friends...Carpe diem!
 And when life hands you lemons, you make lemonade right? :)

 Truth is, I'm moving countries...Yay!
-Totally not a spolier, but I'll cover moving countries during a pandemic in another blog.
+Totally not a spoiler, but I'll cover moving countries during a pandemic in another blog.

 So...We all know that with any new job, one must interview.
 Doesn't that word make you nervous already?
 You'd think as a dancer whose performed in front of many, I wouldn't get nervous.
 Well...turns out I'm still human and interviews make my heart race like Usain Bolt when he set a world record at the 2009 World Athletics Championships in Berlin.